shantur/jarvis-mcp/README.md

 - To enable it:
   1. Run your Whisper server locally (e.g. `whisper-server` from `pfrankov/whisper-server`).
   2. Set the environment variables above (`MCP_VOICE_STT_MODE=whisper` and the full `MCP_VOICE_WHISPER_URL`).
-  3. Restart `mcp-voice-interface` and hard-refresh the browser (empty-cache reload) to load the streaming bundle.
+  3. Restart `jarvis-mcp` and hard-refresh the browser (empty-cache reload) to load the streaming bundle.
   4. Voice status (`voice_status()` tool) now reports whether Whisper or browser STT is active.

 ### Ports